johannschopplich/kirby-vue3-starterkit/README.md

 |   |   |   # Returns a object corresponding to Kirby's global `$site`
 |   |   └── useSite.js
 |   |
-|   |   # Modules system entries will be auto-installed
+|   |   # Modules system entries will be auto installed
 |   ├── modules/
 |   |   |
 |   |   |   # Installs the `v-kirbytext` directive to handle internal page links inside KirbyText